Houston Workers Compensation Non-Subscriber Lawyer

 For information on Texas Workers Comp Nonsubscriber Laws click here

 Texas Nonsubscriber Cases

-There are special, and very favorable, laws that cover employees injured while working for an employer that is not a subscriber to the Texas Workers’ Compensation System.
-The State of Texas strongly encourages Texas employers to subscribe to the Texas Workers’ Compensation System and provide employees Workers’ Compensation Insurance.
+There are special and very favorable, laws that cover employees injured while working for an employer that is not a subscriber to the Texas Workers’ Compensation System.
+The State of Texas strongly encourages Texas employers to subscribe to the Texas Workers’ Compensation System and provide employees with Workers’ Compensation Insurance.
 If an employer is a subscriber and its employees are injured on the job, the employee’s sole remedy is through the workers compensation system and the employee is barred from filing suit against the employer.
 However, if the employer decided not to subscribe to the Texas Workers’ Compensation system, and are a “nonsubscriber” Texas law removes the bar to the employee being able to sue the employer, and also removes several legal defenses, which makes the cases against the employer both easier to win and worth more money.
-Brian White & Associates is dedicated to fighting for the rights of workers throughout Houston and the Gulf Coast.
+The Houston personal injury lawyers at Attorney Brian White and Associates are dedicated to fighting for the rights of workers throughout Houston and the Gulf Coast.